Harald-U/istio-handson/workshop/exercise2.md

     kubectl apply -f istio.yaml
     ```

-    These commands install the Istio operator, create a namespace for the Istio backplane, and start to install the Istio backplane
+    These commands install the Istio operator, create a namespace for the Istio backplane, and start to install the Istio backplane.

 1. Check the status of Istio: